ropensci/roweb3/content/blog/2024-01-25-january-news/index.md

 + [GLMMcosinor](https://docs.ropensci.org/GLMMcosinor), developed by Rex Parsons together with Oliver Jayasinghe, Nicole White, and Oliver Rawashdeh: Allows users to fit a cosinor model using the glmmTMB framework.
 This extends on existing cosinor modelling packages, including cosinor and circacompare, by including a wide range of available link functions and the capability to fit mixed models.
 The cosinor model is described by Cornelissen (2014) <https://doi.org/10.1186/1742-4682-11-16>.
 It is available on [CRAN]( https://CRAN.R-project.org/package=GLMMcosinor).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/603) by Michael Sachs and Joaquin Cavieres.

 + [rangr](https://docs.ropensci.org/rangr), developed by Katarzyna Markowska together with Lechosław Kuczyński: Species range dynamics simulation toolset.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/595) by Tad Dallas and Joanne Potts.

++ [comtradr](https://docs.ropensci.org/comtradr), developed by Paul Bochtler together with Harriet Goers and Chris Muir: Interface with and extract data from the United Nations Comtrade API <https://comtradeplus.un.org/>.
+Comtrade provides country level shipping data for a variety of commodities, these functions allow for easy API query and data returned as a tidy data frame.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/613) by Alicia Schep, Rafael Hellwig, Ernest Guevarra, and Nicholas Potter.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).